 Flu Resources

-Explore AIM’s hub of resources for communications and education around the flu vaccine.
+Explore AIM’s updated educational resources about the flu vaccine.
 Materials developed by AIM and our partners are included in this collection.
 If you have any questions, please reach out to us.

-We’ve released the latest rendition of our Communicating the Benefits of Influenza Vaccine During COVID-19 handout with the Immunization Action Coalition (IAC).
-The handout includes updated recommendations on the co-administration of flu and COVID-19 vaccines and tips for discussing flu vaccine with patients.
+We’ve released the latest rendition of our Communicating the Benefits of Influenza Vaccine During COVID-19 handout with Immunize.org.
+The handout includes updated recommendations on flu vaccines and tips for discussing them with patients.

 Contact us for an editable version to co-brand with your immunization program’s logo.